 3. Never stop believing in what you're doing.

 What can we learn from this?
-The stocks you love, such as NVIDIA
+Well, some of the best-loved stocks in our Motley Fool CAPS investor community, such as Novartis

 Bill Gates, here I come